Muncie in the International Spotlight

-Machine politics continues in Delaware County and so does corruption, or lining the palms of cronies and party insiders.
+Machine politics continues in Delaware County, and so does corruption or lining the palms of cronies and party insiders.
 We saw the same thing taking place during the previous republican administration.
 Lawyers made millions screwing over poor people behind on sewer and water bills, and phony corporations were established by “business men” to resale up-priced supplies to Muncie Sanitary District.
-Some of the city employees who were caught stealing money from individual trust accounts set up to help local parks ended up with jobs at Ball State – crony politics at its finest.
+Some of the city employees caught stealing money from individual trust accounts set up to help local parks ended up with jobs at Ball State – crony politics at its finest.

-Most universities are progressive in nature, but our local college is run by corporatists, not educators.
-The last university president had a background in science, but lasted only 18 months because he didn’t get along with the board of trustees, or most likely, Tom Bracken.
+Most universities are progressive, but corporatists, not educators, run our local college.
+The last university president had a background in science but lasted only 18 months because he didn’t get along with the board of trustees or, most likely, Tom Bracken.
 Tom’s last name is on the president’s home and library at Ball State.
 The coziness with corporate leadership and the growing influence of Charles and David Koch, explains the rise of the Progressive Student Alliance on campus.
-This group of students have held the Board of Trustee’s accountable, which is a difficult task.
+This group of students has held the Board of Trustees accountable, which is problematic.
 Gary wrote:

 At the university, the Sanders campaign transformed into the Progressive Student Alliance, with which Aprill is involved, which is now concentrating on the UnKoch My Campus campaign to protest the Koch brothers’ plan to fund an Institute for Entrepreneurship and Free Enterprise at Ball State.
 At a table by the refectory on Tuesday the Progressive Student Alliance provided leaflets calling on students to oppose the influence of the Kochs on campus.
 “About half have heard of them.
 People are quite receptive.

 Poor Middletown is stuck with a “Koch campus” when we need a university system like IU in Bloomington.
-It also explains the rift between the campus and rest of town.
-Even though the democrats control city politics, they’ve chosen to collaborate with Ball family descendants, and fall in line with key employers like Ball State University and Ball Memorial Hospital (yes I know, IU now owns the hospital).
+It also explains the rift between the campus and the rest of town.
+Even though the democrats control city politics, they’ve decided to collaborate with Ball family descendants and fall in line with key employers like Ball State University and Ball Memorial Hospital (yes, I know, IU now owns the hospital).

 Small mom and pop retail shops lose out to giant big box retailers along McGalliard with two strategically located Wal-Mart’s on the city’s northwest and southeast sides.
-Ball State students who are seeking MBA’s learn about the “Wal-Mart Effect” on local communities.
+Ball State students seeking MBAs learn about the “Wal-Mart Effect” on local communities.
 While most progressive communities keep them out, Muncie has two of them.
-The Downtown Farm Stand was kicked in the face when the City offered help to an outside owned organic food market to open on McGalliard.
+The Downtown Farm Stand was kicked in the face when the City offered help to open an outside-owned organic food market on McGalliard.